 As part of the EU Agenda on Migration, the EU Action Plan against Migrant Smuggling (2015-2020) sets out a comprehensive and multidisciplinary approach.

 Enhanced Police and Judicial Response

-Since its establishment in 2016, the European Migrant Smuggling Centre has supported Member States in their operational cooperation to tackle migrant smuggling.
+Since its establishment in 2016, the European Migrant Smuggling Centre has supported Member States in their operational cooperation among law enforcement authorities to fight against migrant smuggling networks.

 Improved Gathering and Sharing of Information